Frequently Asked Questions on Mesh Size

 Should shod livestock use any netting device on the ground?

-No. Due to the dangers involved in using any mesh material that can potentially get caught on a horseshoe it is not safe or recommended.
+No. Due to the dangers involved in using any mesh material that can potentially get caught on a horseshoe it is not recommended.
+See our Slow Feed Solutions By Enclosure Type & Weather Conditions to learn more about appropriate choices for shod livestock.

 Contact an expert by email or call 888-489-0022.